azadkuh/mbedcrypto/README.md

 support `QByteArray` through the api.

-for more information see [wiki](https://github.com/azadkuh/mbedcrypto/wiki)
+for more information see [wiki](https://github.com/azadkuh/mbedcrypto/wiki) page.

 ----